HiMinds/himinds-boosting-innovation-embedded-env-sensor-hw/README.md

 The project is described in our [Medium articles](https://medium.com/himinds/himinds-wireless-environmental-sensor-gen-2-part-1-requirements-37ee416b31b).

+The enclosure is called CBRS01VWH and is made by CamdenBoss.

 ## Rev A

 The first version of the hardware, was based on the work done by OLIMEX.
 Link to their [project page](https://github.com/OLIMEX/ESP32-DevKit-LiPo)